THXel/Boshy-Randomizer/README.md

 **`Boshy Randomizer Installer.exe`**

+⚠️ **Note:**
+Windows may show a **SmartScreen warning** saying
+“Windows protected your PC” / “Unrecognized app”.

+This happens because the installer is **not digitally signed**.

+To continue installation:

+1. Click **“More information”**
+2. Click **“Run anyway”**

+This is normal and safe.

-The installer will automatically:
+The installer will then automatically:

 - copy all Randomizer files
 - install Python 3.x (if missing)
-- install required Python modules
+- install required modules
-- install the “its-boshy-time” font
 - ask for your **IWBTB ZIP**
 - extract the IWBTB game into `/IWBTB`
 - create Start Menu shortcuts

+---

+### ▶ Step 2 — Start the Randomizer

+Launch via:

+**Start Menu → Boshy Randomizer**

+The launcher verifies:

+- IWBTB game folder imported correctly
+- Python & required modules installed
+- all Randomizer files present

+If something is missing, a detailed debug message is shown.

 ---